Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

 API]
 ```

 Automated Architecture Assessment uses specific APIs to evaluate complaince against a design area.
-APIs are used across following key buidling blocks on an AVS SDDC.
+APIs are used across following key buidling blocks of an AVS SDDC.

 * Azure
 * AVS vSphere
 * AVS NSX-T

+Each builidng block is queried through API calls for evaluating key design areas.
+Some of important validations perofrmed are as discussed below.

+* Azure
+    * ExpressRoute Global Reach connectivity
+    * AVS SDDC Metric and related alerts
+    * ExpressRoute connections and their utilization

+* AVS vSphere
+    * vSAN encryption status
+    * Storage Policies
+    * Guest VM Domain Join

+* AVS NSX-T
+    * Distributed/Gatway Firewall policies
+    * DHCP

+There are muliple other evaluations across each building block.

 ### Benefits
 Below are key benefits of using Automated Architecture Assessment.

-* Reduced time in gathering quality of an AVS deployment.
-Because it takes script-based approach, assessment can be completed in few minutes.
+* **Time:** Because of script-based approach, assessment can be completed in few minutes.
+If needed, it can be used to target only a specific SDDC (e.g. Prod vs. Dev-Test) or a specific design area (e.g. Only Security).
-* Avoid dependence on manual processes.
-In an enterprise environment, multiple teams manage different design areas.
-Script-based approach ensures that all design areas regardless of teams managing them are evaluated.
-* Remove cross-organizational boundaries.
-A typical assessment review needs people/resources from multiple organizations (e.g. Networking, Security, etc.).
-It may not be possible to have all of them available at the same time which may lead to incomplete assessment.
-Automated Architecture Assessment removes this barrier.
+* **Cost:** Automated Architecture Assessment is a free service.
+It is offered as a Open-source software.
+Access to source code for further inspection as well as further enhancement is provided be default.
+* **Quality:** The assessment relies on output returned by API calls.
+This takes out guesswork from a typical dialogue-based interaction.
+Precise and accurate information can be then discussed with multiple stakeholders - inproving the quality further.

 ## Next Steps